Indonesian football league system: 2011–2014: Dualism

-In 2011, PSSI replaced the ISL with the Indonesian Premier League (IPL).
+In 2011, PSSI replaced the ISL with the Indonesian Premier League (IPL) under a new league operator, PT Liga Prima Indonesia Sportindo (LPIS).

 After the extraordinary congress on 17 March 2013, Premier League and Super League are in PSSI supervision prior to incorporation in 2014 under the name of Indonesia Super League.
 Before that the two leagues were still running, respectively.